Explore London’s best-hidden gem, St Dunstan in the East!

-Believe it or not, the most amazing enchanted garden surrounded by the ruins of a medieval church is hidden right in the middle of the City of London!
+Believe it or not, the most amazing enchanted garden surrounded by the ruins of a medieval church you can see in the pictures is not located on a remote island but hidden right in the middle of the City of London!

-I have lived in London for over 10 years and only just discovered this fascinating place where a strange peace suddenly descends upon the City.
+I have lived in London for over ten years and only discovered this secret hideaway where a strange peace suddenly descends upon the City.

-The church was named after a rather curious character with a colourful past – a tenth century monk who went on to become the Archbishop of Canterbury.
+The church was named after a rather curious character with a colorful past – a tenth-century monk who became the Archbishop of Canterbury.

 St Dunstan in the East was a Church of England parish church on St Dunstan’s Hill, halfway between London Bridge and the Tower of London.

 In 1967, the City of London decided to turn the remains into a public garden, which opened in 1971.